HarveyBates/Open-JIP/README.md

 ### Detection

-Fluorescence dection is acheived with the use of an operational amplifier (op-amp) connected as a transimpedance amplifier.
+Fluorescence detection is achieved with the use of an operational amplifier (op-amp) connected as a transimpedance amplifier.
 The inverting input is connected to a photodiode, while the non-inverting input is connected to a voltage divider to provide a very small offset voltage.
 The concept of the offset voltage is that the amplifier (op-amp) will respond faster to changes in voltage.

 *Note-* Resistor values may change depending on your application.